Fly fish in New Zealand. Kayak in the San Juan Islands. Eat lunch in Istanbul. I have a list of things that I want to do — one day.

 C.S.
 Lewis in the Weight Of Glory put it best.
 “We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.”

-To every person facing bad news—I want you to stick around.
-I want to spend just one more day, have one more conversation, make one more memory.
+To Rick—and every other person facing bad news—I want you to stick around.
+I want to add you to my bucket list to spend just one more day, have one more conversation, make one more memory.
+But my desire is selfish.
+I’m keeping you from the last item on your list — an audience with the creator.

 And, no need for a bucket list.